 - Personal Statement (see application below for writing prompt)

 The Charles R. and Louise V. Setlow Memorial Science Scholarship for the Advancement of Science Education is awarded annually to a graduating senior.
 The children of Charles and Louise Setlow — Marguriette, Andrew (1950 CHS graduate), Robert (1960 CHS graduate), and Charlene (1962 CHS graduate) — established this fund in 2006 to promote science education in memory of their parents.
 Selection is based on academic achievement, and a demonstrable interest in pursuing a career in a scientific field.
+Students pursuing training beyond high school are eligible, regardless of program.
+The scientific field includes but is not limited to careers in; biology, chemistry, ecology, psychology, physics, astronomy, microbiology, oceanography, botany, zoology, meteorology, entomoloby, hydrology, geophysics.
+For more examples of STEM careers visit THIS page.

 Established in 2019 to honor Larry and Denise McConnell, who dedicated their teaching careers to Clarkston students and their children who also became teachers.
 Selection for this award will be based on the applicant’s leadership both in and out of the classroom.
+Leadership skills developed in church, work, community, personal relationships, classroom or athletic arenas will all be considered.

 The CEF Student in Need Grant (STiN Grant) is designed to support students with academic costs.
 STiN Grants are awarded to help students pay for dual enrollment credits, AP course fees/materials and other costs associated with their high school education.